aelanteno/sicp-exercises/exercise-2.41.md

 ((3 2 1) (4 2 1) (4 3 1) (4 3 2) (5 2 1) (5 3 1) (5 3 2) (5 4 1) (5 4 2) (5 4 3))
 ```

-### `sequence-sum?`
+### The filter procedure `sequence-sum?`

 `sequence-sum?` is used in this exercise for triples, but I wrote it to be more generally usable for a sequence of any length.
 The first argument `seq` is a sequence of numbers.
 The second argument `sum` is the target sum.
-If the numbers in the sequence add up to the target sum, the procedure returns #t; otherwise it returns #f.
+If the numbers in the sequence add up to the target sum, the procedure returns `#t`; otherwise it returns `#f`.

 ```
 (define (sequence-sum? seq sum)